-End of Course Exams (EOCs):
+Midterms and End of Course Exams (EOCs):

+1) Midterms will be administered at the end of Semester I for all High School year-long courses.
+EOCs will be administered at the end of each semester for all High School semester-long courses and at the end of Semester II for all High School year-long courses.

+Optional for Middle School; Required, unless exempt according to Policy, for High School.

-EOCs will be administered in all courses at the end of the school year for year-long courses and Semester II courses and at the end of Semester I for Semester I courses.
-Each EOC will be a comprehensive assessment of the student's mastery of the concepts, skills, and performance objectives taught from the beginning through the end of the course.
-3) With the exception of Seniors and those underclassmen qualifying for exemptions, all students will take EOCs at the conclusion of each course.
-Middle school students will be given EOC's at the individual teacher's discretion.
+2) Each midterm and EOC will be a comprehensive assessment of the student's mastery of the concepts, skills, and performance objectives taught from the beginning of the course.

-4) The only accepted excuses for not taking an EOC at the scheduled time are personal illness (doctor's note required) or an extraordinary family situation as determined by the Principal.5) A student without an excused absence who fails to take an EOC during the scheduled time will receive a zero on that EOC.

-6) EOCs for all courses that will be awarded School credit will count for 10% of the final grade for the respective courses.
-This includes courses such as languages, Algebra I, Geometry, and Algebra 2 that are being taken by middle school students.

-7) EOCs for all middle school courses not being awarded School credit will count for 10% of the final grade for each course.
+- 3) With the exception of Seniors and those underclassmen qualifying for exemptions with a grade average of 90 or above, all students will take EOCs at the conclusion of each course.
+Only qualifying Seniors may exempt midterms.
+Again, Middle school students will be given EOC's at the individual teacher's discretion. - 4) The only accepted excuses for not taking a midterm or an EOC at the scheduled time are personal illness (doctor's note required) or an extraordinary family situation as determined by the Principal. - 5) A student without an excused absence who fails to take a midterm or an EOC during the scheduled time will receive a zero on that midterm or EOC. - 6) Midterms and EOCs for all courses that will be awarded School credit will each count for 10% of the final grade for the respective courses.
+This includes courses such as languages, Algebra I, and Geometry that are being taken by middle school students. - 7) EOCs for all middle school courses not being awarded School credit will count for 10% of the final grade for each course.

-Exemptions from EOCs:
+Exemptions from Midterms and EOCs:

-1) Seniors may be exempted from EOC at the discretion of the principal.
-This exemption will only be given on the condition that the senior has completed (with documentation) their service hours and is making satisfactory progress in their Capstone project.
+- 1) Seniors may be exempted from midterms and EOC at the discretion of the principal.
+This exemption will only be given on the condition that the senior has completed (with documentation) their service hours, has a cumulative grade average of 90 or above, and is making satisfactory progress in their Capstone project. - 2) Underclassmen with a cumulative grade average of 90 or above may be exempt from their final exam.
+No underclassmen will be exempt from midterms.

-A senior may choose to take an exam if he/she feels it could help to raise his/her final grade.
-Once a senior chooses to take an exam, the exam will count towards the final grade whether or not it raises the grade.
+A senior or underclassman who qualifies for exemption may choose to take an exam if he/she feels it could help to raise his/her final grade.
+Once a student chooses to take an exam, the exam will count towards the final grade whether or not it raises the grade.

-Promotion Standards
+Promotion Standards:

-• To be given sophomore status and be placed in a 10th grade homeroom, a student MUST have earned a minimum of 7.5 credits by the beginning of the 10th grade year.
-(Students may take no more than 2 courses in summer school credit recovery programs to meet this requirement.)

-• To be given junior status and be placed in a 11th grade homeroom, a student MUST have earned a minimum of 15 credits by the beginning of the 11th grade year.
-(Students may take no more than 2 courses in summer school credit recovery programs to meet this requirement.)

-• To be given senior status and be placed in a 12th grade homeroom, a student MUST have earned a minimum of 22.5 credits by the beginning of the 12th grade year.
+- To be given sophomore status and be placed in a 10th grade homeroom, a student MUST have earned a minimum of 7.5 credits by the beginning of the 10th grade year.
+(Students may take no more than 2 courses in summer school credit recovery programs to meet this requirement.) - To be given junior status and be placed in a 11th grade homeroom, a student MUST have earned a minimum of 15 credits by the beginning of the 11th grade year.
+(Students may take no more than 2 courses in summer school credit recovery programs to meet this requirement.) - To be given senior status and be placed in a 12th grade homeroom, a student MUST have earned a minimum of 22.5 credits by the beginning of the 12th grade year.
 (Students may take no more than 2 courses in summer school credit recovery programs to meet this requirement.)